rjoshi2002/JTAG_socet/README.md

 ## FPGA

-Our FPGA code contains the synthesizable JTAG module placed on a 4 bit adder, this allows us to test the boundary scan functionality by connecting the debugger to the FPGA via GPIO pins.
+Our FPGA code contains the synthesizable JTAG module placed on a 4-bit adder, this allows us to test the boundary scan functionality by connecting the debugger to the FPGA via GPIO pins.

 [![FPGA Demonstration](https://youtu.be/SV9wQ_Qm2Ac)](https://youtu.be/SV9wQ_Qm2Ac)

-The code for the compiling the JTAG module on the fpga is contained within the ~/FPGA directory
+The code for compiling the JTAG module on the FPGA is contained within the ~/FPGA directory

 This code can be compiled on the lab computers via an mg account (437) using the following command